mcskinner/rust-rt/README.md

 With template parameters, it wanted me to implement for every subtype.
 I couldn't figure out the generic logic.
 Re-read my reference though and might try that again.

 For `Box` the blocker was all the `derive`'d functionality, like `Debug` and `Clone` which are used somewhat extensively.
 That seems like a lot to sacrifice for a not-technically-required open-closed implementation.

+# Chapter 10

+### Recursive types for patterns

+How do you make a stripe or checkered pattern that can contain other patterns, which themselves might also be stripes or checkers?

+Getting the solid color and making every `Material` take a `Pattern` was easy.
+And nice, because it removed some if/else logic around the solid color special case?

+But for stripes?
+That stumped me for awhile.

+My first attempt was to nest do a simple replace of `Color` with `Pattern` in that type too.
+No dice.
+Rust inlines the nested structs, which happens recursively in this case and creates an infinite sized type.

+So then I tried to go with a `Box<dyn LocalPatternTrait>` since that's the other pattern I'd seen online.
+I got a bunch of warnings about `Debug` and `Clone` and such not being derivable, but then figured out how to add that as a type constraint on the trait.
+Then more trouble, `LocalPatternTrait` can't by dynamic because it returns references to `Self` as part of a builder'ish pattern.

+After more reading, I learned that you can also box normal types, not just dynamic traits.
+So I tried `Box<Pattern>` and it finally worked out.
+No more infinite type sizes.
+No more complaints about `dyn` incompatibility.
+Just a bit of extra boilerplate to manage the boxing.

+### Nested pattern transformations

+Just when I thought I was done, one more wrinkle.
+I got all the type stuff out of the way, but the patterns were calling the nested `color_at` pattern which is after both the object and the pattern transformations.
+Nested patterns are not very interesting if you can't independently translate them, e.g. by rotating the nested patterns.

+The fix took a bit to think of, but in the end was easy.
+Put a new private method on the `Pattern` wrapper to `color_at_pattern` and separate out that transformation from the world-to-object transformation.
+Then the implementations that support nesting can call that instead of the innermost `color_at`.
+Of course `color_at_object` would never have worked because it would have repeatedly applied the world-to-object transformation.